tiliarou/tinfoil-1/README.md

 - Ensure you did not save your locations.conf file as unicode, the hidden BOM bytes will break parsing.

 #### I see my network locations, however no files are listed
-Either DZ cannot cannot connect with the network settings provided, you are using http and did not enable directory browsing, your firewall is blocking the connection.
+Either Tinfoil cannot cannot connect with the network settings provided, you are using http and did not enable directory browsing, your firewall is blocking the connection.
 - Ensure that you can connect to the FTP/HTTP/NUT server using the provided settings from a *different* PC than the one running the server.
-- DZ does not support sub directories, so each directory must point to the exact directory the NSP's are located in.
+- Tinfoil does not support sub directories, so each directory must point to the exact directory the NSP's are located in.
 - Ensure your firewall is allowing external connections.
 Configure or disable your firewall.
 - If using HTTP, ensure that directory listing / browsing is enabled.
 This must be manually enabled with IIS.